kayacuneyd/ARossiArtWork/README.md

-# Alexandre Mike Rossi Artworks Portfolioo
+# Alexandre Mike Rossi Artworks Portfoliooo

 A minimalist PHP + Tailwind portfolio for Bournemouth-based painter Alexandre Mike Rossi.
 The site provides a responsive gallery, WhatsApp-powered inquiries, and an admin dashboard to manage artworks, media processing, and incoming leads.